 Other major projects include the restoration of Nicholas Hawksmoor's Christchurch (2003/4), Kevin Spacey's first season as artistic director at The Old Vic Theatre (2004/5) and the restoration of the Connaught Hotel (2005-7).
-Meanwhile, Julian’s recently exhibited portrait of Spandau Ballet’s Gary Kemp became his 25th piece of work to be included in the National Portrait Gallery’s permanent collection of photography.
+Meanwhile, Julian’s recently acquired portrait of the late Motorhead frontman Lemmy became his 27th piece of work to be included in the National Portrait Gallery’s permanent collection of photography.

 Since 2010 Julian has focused on longer-term projects and is currently photographer-in–residence at Max Fordham, visually collating their architectural engineering projects, and photographing the restoration of London’s former UN HQ building, 10 Trinity Square, for leading global property developers, Reignwood.
 Julian has an ongoing relationship with the ethical Venture Capitalists, Index Ventures, for whom he has so far travelled to New York, Los Angeles, San Francisco, Jerusalem and Geneva and in 2014 he began documenting the building of the luxury Kaplankaya development in Turkey, for Capital Partners.

 Alongside commercial work, Julian Anderson photographs and regularly exhibits his personal projects, many of which are inspired by the area around the East Sussex coast where he lives with his family.